aridlehoover/was-rails/README.md

 In order to notify as many people as possible,
 I want to...

-* Import a telecom's cell-phone database via CSV
+* Import a CSV file containing Recipient data
+* Import Recipient data from a queue
 * Import a Recipient's Twitter followers accounts
 * Import a Recipient's Facebook Messenger contacts